Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 7.1 51% Attack Resistance

 As with all PoW chains, Tensorium is vulnerable to 51% hash power attacks.
-During testnet, this risk is accepted — testnet has no economic value.
-For mainnet, the GPU-first design means an attacker would need to acquire a large GPU farm, which is economically costly and visible.
-The ±1 bit difficulty cap prevents rapid hashrate manipulation.
+The GPU-first design means an attacker would need to acquire a large GPU farm, which is economically costly and visible.
+The ยฑ1 bit difficulty cap prevents rapid hashrate manipulation.

 7.2 Replay Protection